makgyver/fluke/README.md

   server_test: true
   # The size of the server split (only used when keep_test=false)
   server_split: 0.0
+  # Whether to use client-side a iid test set regardless of the training data distribution
+  uniform_test: false
 # Generic settings for the experiment
 exp:
-  # The device to load the tensors
+  # The device to load the tensors (auto, cpu, cuda, mps, cuda:0, etc.)
   device: cpu
   # The seed (reproducibility)
   seed: 42
 # Logger configuration
 logger:
-  # `local` is the standard output, `wandb` log everything on weights and bias
+  # `Log` is the standard output, `WandBLog` log everything on weights and bias
   name: local
   # `wand` parameters
   params: null